airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

 the last sprint, however it was not possible to identify a single ontology that would contain comprehensive information about strains from multiple species.
 This situation created a problem that could not be resolved then.
-In the mean time, the concept of "extensions" has been introduced to the AIRR schema, which create an additional layer of fields (and associated ontologies) on top of a core schema.
-As these extensions can be made conditional on the value of fields within the core schema, it has now become possible to have multiple extensions defining the ``strain_name`` field, but for differnt species and therefore with distinct species-specific ontologies.
+In the meantime, the concept of "extensions" has been introduced to the AIRR schema, which create an additional layer of fields (and associated ontologies) on top of a core schema.
+As these extensions can be made conditional on the value of fields within the core schema, it has now become possible to have multiple extensions defining the ``strain_name`` field, but for different species and therefore with distinct species-specific ontologies.

 Having addressed this issue, the other key problem that remains is the